Microservices: principles & pitfalls to avoid pain

 In a distributed system, the architecture is effectively the infrastructure & communication patterns, not the implementation code of individual services.
 I have sometimes made the analogy that a set of Kubernetes Helm chart often tells a lot more about the architecture of a distributed system than the code of any individual service.

 Aggressively automate everything, be anal about the quality of infrastructure code and simplify at every opportunity.
 Accidental complexity and "hacks" will accrue faster than you think.

 Invest in developer experience & productivity

 For developers to be productive, they must be able to test and run their applications during development with a minimum of friction or time wasted.
 For distributed systems, there are generally two schools of thought: local development, or development in remote "feature environments".

-For a larger system, running everything on a laptop may not be feasible, this in turns can be a driver towards using ephemeral “feature environments”.
-Whichever way you go, local or remote, optimise aggressively for the development environment, reducing build-deploy-run time and manual steps.
+For a larger system, running everything on a laptop may not be feasible, this in turns can be a driver towards using ephemeral "feature environments" for true end-to-end testing.
+Whichever way you go, local or remote, optimise aggressively for the developer experience, reduced build-deploy-run time and removed manual steps.